002A/ixora.io/posts/mostly-complete-keyboard-part-4.rst

 Eventually I wrote some Arduino diagnostic code to help me identify the problems.
 I also read several books on Multimeters.
 And lots of time studying my soldering joints with a magnifying glass.
 It was tedious, but now the keyboard works pretty flawlessly.
 Although it is possible another problem will creep up later, I am confident I will be able to deal with it.

 The circuitry is complete.
 A few minor tweaks to go: some buttons needed to be filed down to fit properly, and perhaps a few more need some work.
 The keyboard also doesn't have question mark or comma keys.
-I plan on using a laser cutter to make replacement buttons for the tilda and the caret characters since they aren't as important.
+I plan on using a laser cutter to make replacement buttons for the duplicate times and caret characters since they aren't as important.
 I will take care of it at ITP Camp this summer.

 And this is me typing with it!
 It really works!!